zearp/OptiHack/text/BIOS_STUFF.md

 ```

 # Other interesting stuff in the BIOS
+This requires extra modules in the BIOS for it to work.

 https://software.intel.com/en-us/articles/intel-trusted-execution-technology-a-primer/
 ```
 0x47834 		One Of: Intel TXT(LT) Support, VarStoreInfo (VarOffset/VarName): 0x44, VarStore: 0x2, QuestionId: 0x5F, Size: 1, Min: 0x0, Max 0x0, Step: 0x0 {05 A6 ED 00 EE 00 5F 00 02 00 44 00 10 10 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00}